silentorb/marloth-story/books/fairytale/part2.md

 it.
 They usually have colorful glowing auras or ancient inscriptions or disintegrates the first bloke who steps into the room.
 Something like that."

-"What about this guy?"

-"We're done with him.
-Take him outside."

 The children split up into several groups and began to scour the mansion.
 The goblin went about the rooms, overseeing their questing.